cinghie/wordpress-starter-pack/wp-content/plugins/yith-woocommerce-ajax-search/README.txt

 2. YITH WooCommerce Ajax Search in operation displaying WooCommerce search results

 == Changelog ==
+= 1.26.0 - Released on 20 December 2022 =
+* New: support for WooCommerce 7.2
+* Update: YITH plugin framework

+= 1.25.1 - Released on 14 November 2022 =
+* Update: YITH plugin framework
+* Fix: patched security vulnerability

+= 1.25.0 - Released on 02 November 2022 =
+* New: support for WordPress 6.1
+* New: support for WooCommerce 7.1
+* Update: YITH plugin framework

 = 1.24.0 - Released on 04 October 2022 =
 * New: support for WooCommerce 7.0
 * Update: YITH plugin framework